ScottLogic/iOS10-day-by-day/08 - Speech/Speech.md

 ### Getting Started

+We'll create a new 'Single View Application' project - I chose to call mine 'DirectMe'.

 As is often the case with Apple, privacy is of paramount importance.
 Before we can think about starting to record audio and send it to Apple's servers, we need to request the user's permission and give a reason why we want to perform speech recognition.
 To do this, we need to add a bit of text for the key `NSSpeechRecognitionUsageDescription` in our `Info.plist`.

 While we're in there, we need to add another short bit of text to explain why we wish to use the microphone.
 For this, we'll use the key `NSMicrophoneUsageDescription`.